Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 Kota Kinabalu Wetland Centre

-Formerly known as the Kota Kinabalu City Bird Sanctuary, this 24 hectares of mangrove forest makes for a pleasant hour’s stroll and is one of the favourite attractions in Kota Kinabalu centre.
+Formerly known as the Kota Kinabalu City Bird Sanctuary, this 24 hectares of mangrove forest makes for a pleasant hour’s stroll and is one of my favourite attractions in Kota Kinabalu centre.

 Upon arrival, register at the main building and pick up a mangrove forest map, fact sheet, flora and fauna checklist, rent binoculars and grab a drink before setting out!

-Almost 80 species of birds (best viewed early morning) have been identified, including purple heron and many types of egrets.
+Almost 80 species of birds (best viewed in the early morning) have been identified including purple heron and many types of egrets.
 Other mangrove wildlife includes monitor lizards, fiddler crabs, mud lobsters and turtles.

-Enjoy guided or self-discovery walks, Environmental Education programmes and bird sessions at the onsite bird-hide.
-The Centre is open Tuesday-Sunday, 8 am-6 pm, closed Mondays.
-Learn more here.
+Enjoy guided or self-discovery walks, environmental education programmes and bird sessions at the on-site bird-hide.
+The centre is open Tuesday-Sunday, 8am-6pm.
+It’s closed on Mondays.

 Address: Off, Jalan Bukit Bendera Upper, Kampung Likas, Kota Kinabalu